Amey-Thakur/COMPUTER-GRAPHICS-AND-COMPUTER-GRAPHICS-LAB/README.md

 Grateful acknowledgment to [Mega Satish](https://github.com/msatmod) for her exceptional contribution to this repository through "THE WALL" - comprehensive chapter-wise notes that became an invaluable resource for understanding complex graphics concepts.
 Her constant support, patience, and clarity throughout this journey made a real difference.
 Learning alongside her was transformative, not only because she explained concepts so clearly, but because she truly cared about understanding them together.
 Her thoughtful approach to teaching, openness to discussion, and steady encouragement turned challenges into meaningful learning moments.
 This work reflects the growth that came from learning side by side.
 Thank you, Mega, for everything you shared and taught along the way.

+Grateful acknowledgment to [Hasan Rizvi](https://github.com/rizvihasan) for his meaningful contributions, guidance, and support in developing the AR Stack Game project.
+His collaboration and dedication helped bring the project to successful completion.

 Special thanks to the faculty members of the Department of Computer Engineering at Terna Engineering College for their guidance and instruction in Computer Graphics.
 Their clear teaching and continued support helped develop a strong understanding of graphics algorithms and visualization techniques.

 Special thanks to the mentors and peers whose encouragement, discussions, and support contributed meaningfully to this learning experience.